PoonLab/courses/PATH9577Q/Assignments/inclass5.md

    # provide output of print() here

    ```
+   You should see a List object containing strings like this: `'CTCGTCATCGAGAGCA-1'`.
+The nucleotide sequence is a barcode.
+The number after the dash is a [GEM group](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/bam) that is used to differentiate the different samples on a multiplexed run.
+We'll assume that these numbers 1 to 5 correspond to the cell types that I listed above.
+Each barcode within a group identifies a single cell.

 3. Now let's iterate over the rest of the CSV file and print the first 10 entries of every 1000 rows, along with its row number.
 Copy-paste your code below:
    ```python